ultrahorizon/UH-VPN-Docs/source/simple-setup.rst

   :width: 600
   :alt: Droplet Overview Page

-Note down the IPv4 address of the droplet as we'll use this to SSH into the machine.
+Note down the IPv4 address of the droplet as we'll use this later on the UH VPN website.
 Then click the networking tab in the droplet overview page.
 Scroll to the bottom and under the firewalls section press the "Edit" button.

 .. image:: /_static/simple-setup/create-firewall.png